OmniSapiens: A Foundation Model for Social Behavior Processing via Heterogeneity-Aware Relative Policy Optimization: Experiments

 \subsection{Empirical Analysis \& Ablations}

-RQ4: To further evaluate the mechanisms of HARPO, we conduct empirical analyses and ablation studies to examine the behavior of its underlying mechanisms.
+RQ4: To further evaluate HARPO, we conduct additional studies to examine its underlying mechanisms.

-\textbf{Effect of HARPO’s Advantage Modulation on Weak Performing Tasks.} A central design principle of HARPO is to promote balanced optimization by modulating advantages prior to the policy update step.
-To investigate this effect, we compute the relative task advantage, defined as the ratio between a task’s average advantage magnitude and the mean of the average advantage magnitudes across all tasks, to observe how a change in this statistic affects learning.
-We focus on the SAR task as a representative weak-performing task (performance of 53.58\% under GRPO; 70.64\% under HARPO), which allows us to more clearly study advantage modulation in this regime.
-We track how its relative task advantage evolves over 600 training steps, alongside task rewards.
+\textbf{HARPO’s advantage modulation on weak performing tasks.} HARPO balances optimization by modulating advantages prior to the policy update step.
+To investigate this, we compute relative task advantage, defined as the ratio between a task’s average advantage magnitude and the mean of the average advantage magnitudes across all tasks, to observe how a change in this statistic affects learning.
+We focus on SAR as a representative weak-performing task (performance of 53.58\% under GRPO; 70.64\% under HARPO), to more clearly study advantage modulation in this regime.
 From Fig.~\ref{fig:allocation_grpo_harpo}, in the later parts of training (i.e., after the dotted line depicting step 355), HARPO’s amplification of SAR’s relative task advantage coincides with a continued increase in average rewards.
-At the same late-stage of of training, GRPO's unmodulated relative task advantage remains lower, corresponding with a steady decline in rewards.
-This suggests that HARPO's advantage modulation can help sustain longer learning for weak-performing tasks with otherwise diminished advantages, contributing to improved task performance.
+At the same training stage, GRPO's unmodulated relative task advantage remains lower, corresponding with a steady decline in rewards.
+This suggests that HARPO's advantage modulation sustains longer learning for weak-performing tasks with otherwise diminished advantages, contributing to improved performance.